786pondchannel/MiniProJ012/README.md

 ---

+# 🐳 Development Environment

+The project uses **Docker** to simplify the development environment.

+Tools used:

+- Docker
+- Docker Compose
+- MySQL Database
+- phpMyAdmin (for database management)

+Docker helps run the application and database services consistently across different environments.

+---

+# 🎨 UI & Animation

+The user interface includes **modern UI animations** to improve user experience.

+Technologies used:

+- CSS Animation
+- JavaScript Animation
+- Scroll-based animation effects

+---

-# 🧩 System Modeling
+# 🧩 System Design

-The system was analyzed and designed using:

-- Object-Oriented Analysis and Design (OOAD)
+The system was designed using **Object-Oriented Analysis and Design (OOAD)** and **UML diagrams**, including:
-- UML Diagrams

 - Use Case Diagram
 - Class Diagram
 - Sequence Diagram

 ---